 This recipe makes enough dough for 1 double-crust pie or 2 single-crust pies, about 24 ounces of dough.

-VARIATION: ALL-BUTTER PIE CRUST DOUGH FOR SAVORY PIES
+VARIATION: FOR SAVORY PIES

 For a dough that tastes wonderful with savory pie fillings, omit the cinnamon and vanilla.
 Add a teaspoon of crushed thyme to the dry ingredients before cutting in the butter.